 Pre-Lesson

-Understanding Historical Significance: Students use their own life experiences as a means of exploring how historians determine significance.
+Understanding Historical Significance(link is external): Students use their own life experiences as a means of exploring how historians determine significance.

 Content Application